thefuzzman/WSP_YM_BB/README.md

 This project is to create ant weight battle bots that use the following components and/or constraints:

-- ESP32 based (All wiring, etc. in this sketch is for ESP32-S3-WROOM-1, but will be testing with ESP32-S3-Zero (mini) )
+- ESP32 based (All wiring, etc. in this sketch is for ESP32-S3-Zero (mini) )
 - N20 motors (with or without encoders, wiring diagrams below for either)
 - BLE based connection to an Android device running the APK in this repo
 - - 150g max (5.3oz)